How should your dog greet new people?

 Some general things to keep in mind about greetings

-• Not everyone out in public loves dogs (and that's okay).
+• Not everyone out in public loves dogs.
+(That's okay.)
 Unless someone specifically asks to say hi to your pup, it's a good idea to give strangers space.
 Avoid letting your dog run right up to them or sniff their belongings.

 • Saying hi on-leash can be complicated for some dogs.
 We've got a full blog on that here with more thoughts!